-A chaotic, magical deep dive into traveling Italy by train—featuring missed ferries, unhelpful bus drivers, carsickness in the Dolomites, and why you should study up on your toll both etiquette.
-Check out my guide to navigating 14 days in Northern Italy by train transport!
+Join me for a magical deep dive into traveling Italy by train—featuring missed ferries, carsickness in the Dolomites, and why you should study up on your toll booth etiquette.
+In this guide, I take care of all the logistics for you.
+Every train, car, and boat transfer is accounted for in the day-by-day guide below.
+Check out my tips for navigating 14 days in Northern Italy by train transport!

 We traveled from August 21 – September 3 (Labor Day Weekend).
 Many people say this isn’t an ideal time to visit since much of Italy shuts down in August.